 Since 2015, HWB has partnered with the Kibogora District Hospital, the Free Methodist Mission, and the Ministry of Health to provide comprehensive palliative care and hospice services from the hospital to home to this small rural village on Lake Kivu in the far west of Rwanda.

-Please support us in our plan to partner with the Kibogora District Hospital and Ministry of Health to build a free-standing hospital associated hospice that will serve the destitute sick and dying from the rural west of Rwanda.
+Please support us in our plan to partner with the Kibogora District Hospital, the Ministry of Health and the Free Methodist Church in Rwanda to build a free-standing hospital associated hospice that will serve the destitute sick and dying from the rural west of Rwanda.

 One of our partners in Rwanda is the grassroots organization known as 'Al Amal'.
 Al Amal is comprised mostly of volunteers from the muslim community in Kigali.
 Their mission is to provide palliative care services to the poorest of the poor.